 You must present a photo ID and a valid membership card to receive either of these discounts.
 These discounts are not available with online ticket purchases.

-No food or drink, other than water, is allowed to be brought into the Museum & Aquarium; however, food and drink can be purchased from our restaurants and museum stores.
+No food or drink, other than water, is allowed to be brought into the River Museum; however, food and drink can be purchased from our restaurants and museum stores.

-The only exception to this rule are school groups, who are allowed “brown bag” lunches for students and chaperones with prior permission from the Museum & Aquarium.
+The only exception to this rule are school groups, who are allowed “brown bag” lunches for students and chaperones with prior permission from the River Museum.

 Yes, we are still open in the rain.
 The majority of our animals and exhibits can be found inside!